THE TEARS OF A CLOWN

 This sad story was published in Minerva, the local history journal, but it hasn’t appeared anywhere else.
 It doesn’t feature in my Swansea Murders volume.

-Go to the Swansea Murders page by clicking on this link or by using the menu at the top of the page for more information.
+Go to the Swansea Murders page by clicking on this link or by using the menu for more information.

 Or – go straight to the How to Buy page.